tighten/nova-google-analytics/README.md

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/151829/44589484-ad50a580-a786-11e8-864d-2a933e02c3e2.png">

+JUST GETTING STARTED.

+Plans:

+- Analytics tool
+- Individual cards for each of the useful analytics data points
+- Resource tools (e.g. analytics on each page)
+- Maybe actions for events?
+- Other great stuff I hope :)

 ## Installation

 You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: